Naheed was born in London and studied at the Purcell School, the University of Sussex and the Guildhall School of Music and Drama.

 Since 2000 she has specialised in working with young children (from 6 months to 6 years), runs her own Colourstrings Music School in Glasgow and works regularly in both nursery and primary schools teaching music – combining the use of Kodály, Colourstrings and Dalcroze teaching principles.

 She has devised and led projects for many arts organisations including the BBC Scottish Symphony Orchestra and the Scottish Chamber Orchestra as well as for local education authorities across Scotland and since 2009 has been training music teachers at the Melhi Mehta Music Foundation in Mumbai developing their pre5 music programme.

-Naheed is Founder and Director of the Reel Kids Music Club, an after school music provision for primary aged children in Glasgow and is a Colourstrings Teacher Training Instructor which enables her to train future Colourstrings Teachers worldwide.
+Naheed is Founder and Director of the Reel Kids Music Club (CIC), an after school music provision for primary aged children in Glasgow and is a Colourstrings Teacher Training Instructor which enables her to train future Colourstrings Teachers worldwide.